 If you frequently find cats under blankets, you are bound to wonder why.
 Do cats like blankets?
-Why do we often find them in our bedroom, under the covers?
+Why do we often find the cat in the bedroom, under the covers?

 Why is my cat sleeping under blankets?

 If you are wondering why your cat sleeps under covers, it’s probably because they enjoy being warm and cozy.
-Cats normal body temperature is 100.5-102.5 degrees.
-Because their bodies are naturally warmer than ours, they love warm areas to nap.
+A cat’s normal body temperature is 100.5 -102.5 degrees.
+Because cats’ bodies are naturally warmer than ours, they love warm areas to nap.

 A small kitten needs temperatures that may feel hot to you.
 They can’t completely regulate their body temperature the way an adult cat can.
 Kittens will seek out areas that are warm for this reason.
 Of course, even adult cats prefer warmth.